Frequently Asked Questions

 14. Are there any expenses in addition to the dues and the cost of bus transportation to and from practice?

 Yes.
 There are additional expenses for required crew uniforms, parking at Sandy Run regattas, and travel to out-of-town regattas.
-The purchase of optional team apparel such as sweats, polo shirts, hats, visors, jackets, etc. is extra.
+The purchase of optional team apparel such as sweats, polo shirts, hats, visors, jackets, etc., is extra - and not mandatory.

 15. Must parents do anything besides paying the bills?

 Yes.
 All parents are required to volunteer for at least one VASRA position, and one TJ Crew position.
 Parents help plan and conduct the activities of the TJ Crew Boosters, including fund-raising activities, team pasta parties, volunteer assignments at the Occoquan, the annual end-of-season picnic, etc. Parents are also asked to serve as chaperones on the bus to the Occoquan for practice (if their child rides the bus).
 Support of, and participation in, fund-raising is especially important.
 These activities not only make it possible to have a crew program but also provide a way for parents to be involved in their children’s lives and get to know their children’s friends and other TJ parents.
-For more information, please see question 16 below and also Join > Volunteering.
+For more information, please see below and also our volunteer page.

 16. What are the volunteer requirements?
 I am not familiar with the sport of rowing or how regattas work.